codership/documentation/galeracluster/source/documentation/firewall-settings.rst

 - ``3306`` is the default port for MySQL client connections and :term:`State Snapshot Transfer` using ``mysqldump`` for backups.

-- ``4567`` is reserved for Galera Cluster replication traffic.
+- ``4567`` is reserved for Galera :term:`Cluster Replication` traffic.
 Multicast replication uses both TCP and UDP transport on this port.

 - ``4568`` is the port for :term:`Incremental State Transfer`.